brodjustice/semi_static/README.md

 	# rails s

+= Browser support

+All modern browsers and IE >= 9 should be supported.

 = Configuration

 The minimal configuration will require you to edit the 'config/initializers/semi_static.rb' file.
 Edit that file to